Hitori 1

 * No two numbers the same on any row or column

-* No two filled-in squares side by side in a row or column
+* No two shaded squares side by side in a row or column

-* When solved, all the empty squares must be joined together either left, right, up or down but diagonals don’t count
+* When solved, all the white squares must be joined together either left, right, up or down but not diagonally.

-You can use the circles to show numbers that you definitely don’t want to shade.
+Use the circles to show numbers that you definitely want to keep.
 For help check the Hitori Toolbox

 Hitori was invented around the year 1990 by the Japanese game publisher, Nikoli Co., Ltd., and first appeared as an original puzzle in their publication Puzzle Communication Nikoli issue #29 in March 1990.
 Hitori, or ひとり in Japanese, literally translates to “alone”, and its full Japanese name is Hitori ni shite kure ひとりにしてくれ meaning “leave me alone”.